Lumberton, New Jersey: Local government

 Lumberton is governed under the Township form of New Jersey municipal government, one of 141 (of the 564) municipalities statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Lumberton Township Committee are Mayor Terrance Benson and Deputy Mayor Gina LaPlaca (D, terms on committee end December 31, 2023; term as mayor ends 2023), Lori Faye (D, term ends December 31, 2025 Kendra Hatfield (D, 2024) and Robert Rodriguez (D, 2024).
+As of 2023, members of the Lumberton Township Committee are Mayor Terrance Benson (D, terms on committee and as mayor ends December 31, 2023), Deputy Mayor Gina LaPlaca (D, term on committee and as deputy mayor ends 2023), Lori Faye (D, 2025), Kendra Hatfield (D, 2024) and Robert Rodriguez (D, 2024).

 In 2020 Gina LaPlaca and Terrance Benson were elected to township committee, giving Democrats a 5-0 majority for the first time in Lumberton history.
 LaPlaca and Benson received a record number of votes for a municipal candidate.